 Unless your workplace building is really tall, then chances are your employees won’t necessarily need to take the elevator just to travel between a few floors in your building.
 Encourage your employees to use the stairwell if they are only traveling between one to three floors.

 In case your employees don’t know where the stairwell is located, place posters up on the walls throughout your building to guide them there.
 These posters should not only act as a guide, though.

-Posters can also encourage employees to use the stairwell by illustrating the physical health benefits it will give to them throughout the day.
-You could put up infographic posters which outline how substituting the elevator for the stairwell will increase the health of your heart.
+Posters can also encourage employees to use the stairwell by illustrating the physical health benefits it will give them throughout the day.
+You could put up infographic posters which outline how substituting the elevator for the stairwell will increase heart health.

 As employees see these posters every day at work, they may be more motivated to actually try using the stairwell and they’ll feel good about doing it too.